Distributed Out-of-Memory NMF on CPU/GPU Architectures: Conclusion

 \section{Conclusion}

-In this paper we demonstrated a new scalable framework, \textit{pyDNMFk-GPU}, for non-negative matrix factorization based on custom multiplicative updates, with automatic determination of the number of latent features on Exa-scale data.
-The framework is built for heterogeneous compute platforms, and is designed to optimize arithmetic intensity using NCCL to minimizing communication cost.
-Optimality was demonstrated via strong and weak scaling benchmarks, and speedup gains on GPU over CPU were found to vary with $k$ and to increase with size of HPC system.
-Consistent with complexity analysis, inter-node communication was found to significantly affect strong scaling performance.
-The importance of our use of CUDA streams in batching techniques when VRAM is limited was discussed and demonstrated with factorizing a dense data set of size 340TB.
-We also presented a novel out-of-core NMF for single GPU and multi-GPU systems.
-Support for sparse data set has been shown, and was found to have good scaling on a heterogeneous system with up to 25,000 GPUs.
-For correctness, we performed the decomposition of a large synthetic data with a predetermined number of latent features and factors and compared the estimated result with the ground truth.
+In summary, we demonstrated a novel scalable and portable framework, \textit{pyDNMFk-GPU}, for non-negative matrix factorization based on custom multiplicative updates, with automatic determination of the number of latent features on Exa-scale data.
+Scalability of the framework was demonstrated via strong and weak scaling benchmarks, and speedup gains on GPU over CPU were found to vary with $k$ and to increase with the size of the HPC system.
+The efficacy of the proposed tiling technique was demonstrated through the OOM-0 problem by factorizing a dense dataset of 340TB and a sparse dataset of size 11EB, where the implementation was found to have good week scaling on upto to 25k GPU.
+We also demonstrated the efficacity of the proposed batching technique along with the importance of using CUDA streams by solving \emph{OOM-1} problem, where memory complexity was shown to be of the $\mathcal{O}(p \times n \times q_s)$, resulting in a significant saving of $\sim 100X$ smaller peak memory utilization in some cases.
+The automatic model selection capability was verified by correctly decomposing large synthetic data with a predetermined number of latent features and factors.